yveskerwyn/jumpscale/17-zos_primitives.md

 zos_vm = cloud_space.machine_create(name=vm_name, memsize=8, disksize=10, datadisks=[50], image='IPXE Boot', authorize_ssh=False, userdata=ipxe_url)
 ```

+Alternatively you can also boot a machine on Packet.net, as documented here below in [Boot a Zero-OS node on Packet.net](#packet-boot).
+Using this option will implicitly create and return a Zero-OS client.

 <a id="authorize-join"></a>

 ## Authorize ZeroTier join request from node